 If that’s not possible, begin doing it as soon as you’re able.
 Keeping doing it every day throughout your baby’s hospital stay.

 You should aim for a minimum of an hour a day.
 It doesn’t have to be all at once — you can break it up into several sessions every day.
 Even just a few minutes at a time is long enough to help your baby (2).

 You may want to wear a button-up shirt and a front-closure bra to give you a way to quickly get your clothes out of the way without having to take everything off.

 Because skin-to-skin contact is the whole point of kangaroo care, you’ll strip your baby down to its diaper.
 But you should have a blanket handy to prevent your preemie from getting chilled while you’re cuddling.

-At the hospital nursery, you can ask the nurses if there is a screen you can use to give yourself some privacy while you do kangaroo care.
-If not, you can turn your chair away from the entrance of the room so it’s facing a corner.
-If you’re wearing a button up shirt, no one walking into the room will be able to see what you’re doing.
+You can ask the nurses at the hospital nursery if there is a screen you can use to give yourself some privacy while you do kangaroo care.
+If not, you can turn your chair away from the entrance of the room, so it’s facing a corner.
+If you’re wearing a button-up shirt, no one walking into the room will be able to see what you’re doing.

 You’ll likely need to ask a nurse to help you so she can make sure any monitors or other devices your baby is hooked up to aren’t affected by moving your baby around.

 After you’ve unbuttoned your shirt and unhooked your bra, you’ll place your baby next to your bare chest.
 Then you’ll drape the blanket over your baby’s back.
 If you want, you could close the front of your shirt and wrap it around your baby instead of using a blanket.